 Here is a flavour of what opening day was like and what people had to say:

-Debenhams is the key anchor store of Friars Walk with Next, Topshop, New Look, River Island, H&M, Mothercare, JD Sports and many other retailers also taking units and returning to the city centre.
+Debenhams is the key anchor store of Friars Walk with Next, Topshop, New Look, River Island, H&M, Mothercare, JD Sports and many other retailers also taking units.

 Friars Walk has been designed to encourage shoppers to flow into Commercial Street and the surrounding retail areas.

 There is a new 350 space car park and a new bus station.

 - Newport City Council appointed Queensberry Real Estate as the developer for Friars Walk in 2010

 - In December 2013, the council agreed to lend Queensberry Real Estate £90 million in a commercial deal to ensure the development could be delivered on time

 - Demolition of John Frost Square began in 2014

 - Construction officially began the first week of April 2014 and following swift progress, a topping out ceremony was held 11 December 2014

 - As a planned part of Queensberry’s development of the Friars Walk Scheme, an archaeological investigation was carried out to locate any historic buildings on the site.
 Remains were found exactly where expected and, working with experts, have been recorded and protected